 • We will seek to offer pastoral care and support, including supervision and referral to the proper authorities, to any member of our church community known to have offended against a child, young person or vulnerable adult.

-We require all users of our space, include hirers of our halls to commit to follow this safeguarding policy.
+St Philip's church requires all users of our space, include hirers of our halls to commit to follow this safeguarding policy.

 - Take steps to protect children and adults when a safeguarding concern of any kind arises, following House of Bishops guidance, including notifying the Diocesan Safeguarding Adviser (DSA) and statutory agencies immediately.

 - Offer support to victims/survivors of abuse regardless of the type of abuse, when or where it occurred.

 - Care for and monitor any member of the church community who may pose a risk to children and adults whilst maintaining appropriate confidentiality and the safety of all parties.